j0shua-daniel/vm-mgr/README.md

 # VM Manager
-A set of bash scripts to make using qemu a breeze.
+A set of minimal bash scripts to simplify and hasten the process of makeing virtual machines.

 The [gallery.](https://github.com/j0shua-daniel/vm-manager/blob/main/gallery.md)